 Brigham and Women’s Hospital physicians helped test and develop laser lead extraction technology, even before the surgical technique was approved by the Food and Drug Administration.
-Today, our Heart Rhythm Disorders Program is a regional, national and international referral center for this complex procedure.
+Today, our Cardiac Arrhythmia Service is a regional, national and international referral center for this complex procedure.
 We perform laser lead extraction in a hybrid operating room, equipped with the latest imaging equipment and staffed by a team of cardiac specialists.
 The transvenous lead extraction program at Brigham and Women’s Hospital is one of the largest in the world with outcomes second to none.

 There are many reasons a patient needs to have a lead removed, including:

 Patients can expect to be in surgery for approximately two to four hours and usually stay one night in the hospital for monitoring.
 After the procedure, patients may experience soreness, swelling and bruising at the site where the device and leads were removed.
 Recovery from the surgery is approximately one week.